woheller69/spritpreise/README.md

 ## License

-This app - like the original app Privacy Friendly Weather - is licensed under the GPLv3.
+This app is licensed under the GPLv3.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by